byronlove111/CS50x/README.md

 ## :computer: **About the Repository**

 An important part of the course is submitting the labs and problem sets, as well as the final project for feedback.
-This repository contains my solutions for the problem sets and labs.
-The final project is in a separate repository, the link is below.
+This repository contains my solutions for the problem sets and labs and my final project.

-Also below are links and short descriptions for each of the projects.
-If you'd like to read more about the implementation requirements, there's a link in each folder that will lead to them.

 ---